dicehub/docs.dicehub.com/README.md

 # docs.dicehub.com

 This site is built with [hexo](http://hexo.io/).
 Site content is written in Markdown format located in `src`.
+It is based on the vue.js hexo theme.

 ## Developing